 - 1 teaspoon fresh ground black pepper

-- 1/4 cup unsalted butter, melted and cooled
+- ¼ cup unsalted butter melted and cooled

-- juice of 1 whole lemon
+- 1 lemon juiced

 - 1 cup dry white wine